 - If you want to debug functions that run in PHP runtimes, you must first install the PHP Debug extension.

 - In the LOCAL RESOURCES pane, click the Debug icon on the right of the function name

 or click the debugging link in the

 Handlerfile to locally debug the function.

 - Insert a breakpoint into the code and start debugging.
 The debugging information will

-event.datfile under the directory that stores the function handler file.
-You can modify the event.dat file to configure events to be triggered each time the function is debugged.
+event.datfile in the directory that stores the function handler file.
+You can modify the event.dat file to configure events that trigger the function when the function is debugged.